-Wave Field Synthesis (WFS) is a computationally expensive but very powerful and advanced way of creating audio signals in a physical space.
+Wave Field Synthesis (WFS) is a computationally expensive but very powerful and advanced way of creating highly immersive audio environments.
 The basic theory behind it is not very complex, but the technological effort is immense: A huge array of independently controlled speakers is used to create the same pressure wave as a virtual source located somewhere behind that array of speakers - or, even more impressive, in between those speakers and the listener.
 By doing so, WFS allows to create sound sources literally anywhere in that space.

 The total costs of such a system with its hundreds of speakers, amplifiers, multichannel audio interfaces and rendering computers is very high.
 Therefore WFS systems currently can only be found in a few selected locations, and rarely in commercial setups.
 German company IOSONO is one of the pioneers of commercial WFS systems.
-One of their systems is currently installed at Berlin techno club Tresor.
-Monolake has been invited to prepare a special performance using and exploring that system.
-The following short article describes some of the ideas behind this special concert:
+One of their systems was installed in 2009 for several months at Berlin's legendary techno club Tresor.
+Robert Henke has been invited to prepare a special Monolake performance using and exploring that system.
+The following text describes some of the ideas behind this special concert:

-The current (November 2009) Monolake Live set is a four channel surround set.
+The November 2009 Monolake Live set is a four channel surround set.
 All direct sources (synthesized percussions, basslines and other sounds) and the various audio effects are mixed together into a quadrophonic sound stream.
 That sound stream is then modified by optional additional processing in order to achieve subtile or dramatic changes in the spatial perception of the sounds.

 For the WFS set we chose a different approach: Since we can operate with much more input channels and place each input dynamically in the listening space, we will split the signals into multiple groups of sounds, which can be processed individually and sent to the WFS system.
 This approach will allow to place different aspects of the music in constantly moving spatial locations, and by doing so achieving a much higher level of immersion for the listener.